Ale4co/War_Game_App/README.md

 - Practice using IBActions and IBOutlet
 - Handling User Interaction

-This app was created as part of the tutorial below:
+This app was created as part of this tutorial:
 How to Make an App for Beginners – Code With Chris © 2019.
 All Rights Reserved.
 You can check Chris' site for more info > https://codewithchris.com/